- BRS Felt Filter Sock with Plastic Ring

 Filter Socks are used on overflows to remove small floating particles from aquarium water.
 This can dramatically improve water quality and reduce maintenance on filters that would otherwise become clogged.

 Felt Filter Sock is better at removing particles than mesh but can clog faster.
-Plastic ring fits common sump holders.
+The plastic ring fits common sump holders.

-Filter socks come in mesh or felt and with a plastic ring or draw string.
-See below for differences and unique advantages.
+Filter socks come in mesh or felt and with a plastic ring or drawstring.

 - Mesh: Thin, doesn't clog as easily as felt